butcherg/DRG_168/stl/engine/README.md

 ## Assembly

-The engine parts require two 0-80 screws and nuts for assembly, one through the cylinder chest into the smokebox (this scre will also attach the pilot truck), and one through the rear frame through the cab attachment tab into the firebox backhead base.
+The engine parts require two 0-80 screws and nuts for assembly, one through the cylinder chest into the smokebox (this screw will also attach the pilot truck), and one through the rear frame through the cab attachment tab into the firebox backhead base.
 The smokebox and firebox backhead have nut insets where the nuts can be glued with a small bit of CA adhesive.